alvinthen/yaobin.me/src/pages/blog/2019-01-16-react-vs-angular-1/index.md

 excerpt: Considering which framework to go?
 You're at the right place.
 ---

 I have the opportunity to develop a webapp using Angular.
 It wasn't a smooth ride coming from React background.
-Hence, I'm putting up a short series of React vs Angular, comparing how to achieve the same thing using different JS stack.

-The first part of the series, we'll be looking at high level comparison, then on upcoming posts we'll compare how these two technologies on building the same UI.
+In this article, we'll be looking at how to achieve the same outcome in React vs Angular.

 The usual saying, comparing Angular to React, it's like comparing apple to orange.
 Okay, apples and oranges aside, let's get things started.